 Thinking about live streaming but don’t have a PC?
-Luckily, live streaming software like Streamlabs OBS is available for macOS.
+Luckily, live streaming software like Streamlabs Desktop is available for macOS.

 If you are a new streamer, small business owner, musician, or artist, Facebook Gaming is a great place to start your streaming career.
 The chances are high that you already have a community of friends and family that will support your live stream.